18F/handbook/_pages/about-us/teams/outreach.md

 The Outreach team is responsible for promoting the work of digital innovators at 18F and across government.
 Our work spans a number of outlets, including [the content of 18F’s public-facing website](https://18f.gsa.gov/), [our blog](https://18f.gsa.gov/blog/), our external and internal newsletters, our Twitter feed ([@18F](https://twitter.com/18F)), responses to press, and responses to emails to [18f@gsa.gov](mailto:18f@gsa.gov), speaking engagements, internal communications, and 18F events.

-The Outreach team is situated in the Learn Business Unit, and its members wear many hats.
+The Outreach team is situated in the 18F Front Office within [TTS](https://www.gsa.gov/portal/category/25729).
 The Outreach team facilitates communication both internal to 18F (for example, editing policies and memos) and externallly (for example, our blog, press engagements, or social media).
 We want to help you tell 18F’s stories and the stories of our partner agencies!
 Don’t hesitate to call on the Outreach team to help with your comms needs.

 ## Slack channels